 The Mornington Peninsula Shire Specification for Road and Drainage Works is a large document split into several volumes that will take some time to download in its entirety.

-Non-utility minor works such as drainage or domestic service connections, or other works that involve the installation of structures in a road reserve and others will require a permit.
+Utility/Non-utility minor works such as drainage or domestic service connections, or other works that involve the installation of structures in a road reserve and others will require a permit.

 Where development works are being undertaken in commercial areas or in areas where there is close proximity to large numbers of people, protection measures will need to be installed.